 To respond to growing global competition, the EU has made notable progress on the internal dimension of technology policy over the past 3 years.
 It is now also seeking to adapt its foreign policy

 Artificial intelligence (AI), 5G, cybersecurity, robotics, semiconductors, space...
-Technologies, especially in the digital domain, are now deeply affecting all human activities and, by extension, international relations.
+Technology, especially in the digital domain, is now deeply affecting all human activities and, by extension, international relations.
 The resulting political, strategic, economic and social issues manifest themselves at multiple political scales involving states, international organizations and private companies.
 The dynamics of international competition and cooperation are transformed.

 The program takes a resolutely European approach to international issues related to so-called critical technologies.
 Its work is organized around four cross-cutting themes: